Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 oats folded into the cake ingredients

-STEP FOUR: Transfer the cake batter to a large greased 9 × 13-inch pan and bake in the preheated oven for 40 to 45 minutes.
+STEP FOUR: Transfer the cake batter to a large, greased 9 × 13-inch pan and bake in the preheated oven for 40 to 45 minutes.

 PRO TIP:

 Before removing the oatmeal cake from the oven, stick a knife into the center of the cake and make sure it comes out clean.
-That way you know the middle of your oatmeal cake is cooked.

 cake batter added to a baking dish and baked